 "A World in Search of Leaders" in Forbes November 24, 2008

-The Wisdom of the Flying Pig FREE DownloadFollowing our review of Jack Hayhow's The Wisdom of the Flying Pig, he is graciously making a copy of the eBook available free to readers of this blog.
+The Wisdom of the Flying Pig FREE DownloadFollowing our review of Jack Hayhow's The Wisdom of the Flying Pig, he is graciously making a copy of the eBook available free to readers of this blog for a limited time.
 To take advantage of this free offer:

 1. Go to Jack Hayhow’s website